isc-projects/stork/doc/troubleshooting.rst

 --------------

-:Issue:       The values in the ``/etc/stork/agent.env`` were changed and the deamon was restarted, but
+:Issue:       The values in the ``/etc/stork/agent.env`` were changed, and the daemon was restarted, but
               the agent still uses the default values.
 :Description: The agent is running using the ``stork-agent`` command.
 It uses the parameters passed
-              from the command-line, but completely ignore the ``/etc/stork/agent.env`` file entries.
+              from the command-line but completely ignores the ``/etc/stork/agent.env`` file entries.
               If the agent is running as the SystemD daemon then it uses expected values.
 :Solution:    Load the environment variables from the ``/etc/stork/agent.env`` file before running the CLI tool.
               For example, you can call ``. /etc/stork/agent.env``.
 :Explanation: The ``/etc/stork/agent.env`` contains only the environment variables.
 It isn't automatically
               loaded by the Stork Agent.
 It must be done manually.
-The default SystemD service unit is configured to use this file before start the agent.
+The default SystemD service unit is configured to load this file before starting the agent.